spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202212.0/wishlists/wishlists.md

 ---
 title: Wishlists
-description: Desscribes the Glue API endpoints used for Wishlists when developing in Spryker Marketplace
+description: Describes the Glue API endpoints used for Wishlists when developing in Spryker Marketplace
 last_updated: Jan 13, 2023
 template: concept-topic-template
 ---